un1xr00t/RokuSpammer/README.md

 # 📺 RokuSpammer

-A simple Android app that sends randomized keypress commands to Roku devices on your local network.
+A simple Android app that sends keypress commands to Roku devices on your local network.

-Built with Kotlin + Android Studio, this app is purely for **educational and testing** purposes.
+Built in **Kotlin + Android Studio**, the app is designed for educational testing of Roku devices’ remote interfaces.

 ---

 ## 🚀 Features

-- 🔁 Chaos Mode: sends randomized Roku remote commands (Home, Up, Down, Select, etc.)
+- 🔁 **Chaos Mode**: Automatically spams all common remote commands (Volume, Home, Arrows, etc.)
-- 🌐 Manual IP entry
+- 🌐 **Manual IP entry** or dropdown selection from scanned devices
-- 🔍 (Coming Soon) Network scanner to find Roku devices automatically
-- 📱 Works on real Android devices (emulator won't affect real TVs)
+- 📡 **Local network Roku scanner** — finds all Roku devices on your subnet
+- 🎛️ **Attack Method dropdown** — select a specific command or activate "Chaos"
+- ⏱️ **Delay input** — throttle how fast commands are sent (in milliseconds)
+- 📜 **Real-time log output** with scroll and auto-scroll to bottom
+- 🎨 Styled UI with transparent background image, neon green accents, and themed spinners

 ---